ConciseCSS/concise.css/CONTRIBUTING.md

 7. Wait for a response from us (we promise to be semi-prompt)

 # Coding Style Guide

+** *Thanks to [Bootstrap](https://github.com/twbs/bootstrap/blob/master/CONTRIBUTING.md) for providing a good outline for coding styles.*

 Consistency is great, especially when writing code.
 Here we have a few simple guidelines to follow if you are going to be contributing to Concise.